ICGC-TCGA-PanCancer/pancancer-documentation/docs/run_bwa.md

-# TCGA/ICGC PanCancer - BWA-Mem Workflow SOP
+# TCGA/ICGC PanCancer - Run the BWA-Mem Workflow

 This is the SOP for running the latest version of the PanCancer BWA-Mem Workflow version.
 It will show you how to get the workflow and run it both